lembn/jex/README.md

 > From [VS Code Documentation](https://code.visualstudio.com/docs/java/java-project).

 This means that source archives only need to be added to the `"sources"` mapping if VS Code can't find them with its default behaviour.
+To use Jex in VS Code, open VS Code's intergrated terminal, and everything in Jex can be done from there.

 ## Why Jex?